thedxt/Powershell/README.md

 ## Sysinfo
 This will pull a bunch of system info and save it to a txt file in C:\temp (you can change this with $outfolder) Info this will pull
-*Hostname
+* Hostname
-*Domain
+* Domain
-*Manufacturer
+* Manufacturer
-*Model
+* Model
-*SN
+* SN
-*CPU
+* CPU
-*Disk Info in GB for all local disks includes Size, Used, Free, and Free in a precent.
+* Disk Info in GB for all local disks includes Size, Used, Free, and Free in a precent.
-*Network info all the settings for all network devices.
+* Network info all the settings for all network devices.
-*Network Shares on the system
+* Network Shares on the system
-*Scheduled Tasks in / (so it should be all the user created ones)
+* Scheduled Tasks in / (so it should be all the user created ones)
 ### known issues
-* it will not list dumb programs that are installed to a user's AppData folder
+* If no Scheduled Tasks exist in / it will still work but give an error.

-#Single Task
+# Single Task
 A collection of scripts that usually do a single task or a very simple one.

 ## Nuke WSUS